feinmann/most-frequent-commands/README.md

 If the commands are not showing up:

 1. Make sure you have some command history in fish shell
-2. Try running `fish -c "history"` to verify you can access the history
+2. Check if the custom history file exists at `~/.local/share/fish/custom_history`
 3. Try running `most-frequent-commands analyze --top 10` to see if it can read your history